Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Methodology

-Furthermore, given the upperarm link length $l_1$ and forearm link length $l_2$, the distance between the base and end effector cannot be greater than the full arm length ($l_1 + l_2$).
-As such, we define $V$ as
+Define $C_{\text{free}} \subseteq C$ to be the configurations not in collision with obstacles.
+Furthermore, given the upperarm link length $l_1$ and forearm link length $l_2$, the distance between the base and end effector cannot be greater than the full arm length ($l_1 + l_2$), thus we define